 This piece of legislation is about finding ways to think outside the box to help rural communities while also tackling climate change.
 It’s a creative approach to work with legislators across the aisle to pass impactful legislation.

 Bill also was the prime sponsor for a bill that recognizes the forest products sector as a significant net sequestered of carbon.
 It establishes the Forest and Forest Products Carbon Account under the management of the Department of Natural Resources (DNR).
 This is significant because 50% of the work must be done in communities suffering from environmental injustice as well as working class neighborhoods.

 Bill has a demonstrated record of living his values.
-During his time with the United States Forest Service, Bill worked to recruit, mentor and train the next generation of POC forest service members.
+During his time with the U.S. Forest Service, Bill worked to recruit, mentor, and train the next generation of forest-service members of color.

-Bill has been an advocate for Social Justice, and that includes justice for those who are fighting to reform a unjust police system.
-Bill supports a systematic reform of our police, and will work to implement broad changes, including:
+Bill has been an advocate for social justice, and that includes justice for those who are fighting to reform a unjust police system.
+Bill supports systematic police reform and will work to implement broad changes, including: